By Kendall Bitonte

-Ahhh, summer…. the time when the temperature starts to rise and hemlines and sleeve lengths seem to follow, leaving more of your skin in public view and bringing to light some issues that weren’t apparent during the months of sweaters and hibernation.
+Ahhh, late spring and summer…. when the temperature starts to rise and hemlines and sleeve lengths seem to follow, leaving more of your skin in public view and bringing to light some issues that weren’t apparent during the months of sweaters and hibernation.

 GalTime surveyed skin experts from cosmetic gurus to doctors, and compiled a list of 5 major summer skin problems, as well as methods to treat and prevent them from ruining a perfectly great beach day!